baez/AzureBlobObjectRepository/README.md

 ## License

-This project is licensed under the Apache License 2.0 – feel free to use and modify it.
+This project is licensed under the Apache License 2.0

 ---